beaurancourt/blog/markdown/rewriting-travel.md

 Everyone gets a set of Regular Clothing for free, so the idea is that player can upgrade at chargen to winter or arctic for $60 (and 3lbs) or $120 (and 8lbs) respectively.
-I think SJG must have forgot that arctic/winter clothing wasn't in DFA when they wrote DFE, since both books came after DF16.
+I think SJG forgot that arctic/winter clothing wasn't in DFA when they wrote DFE, since both books came after DF16.

 Anyway, no harm in importing those, and it streamlines the whole thing.